-Visiting Inner Farne: What you need to know
+Visiting the Farne Islands: What you need to know

 To visit the Farne islands, you need to catch a boat from Seahouses harbour.
 The boat trip over to the islands is a magical experience; you will be able to spot seals and seabirds, and, if you’re really lucky, pods of dolphins and the occasional Minke whale have also been seen from the boat.

-Landings will be for 1 hour only; there will be no all-day landings in 2021.
+Landings will be for 1 hour only; There will be no all-day landings in 2022.

 When you are disembarking from the boat onto the jetty do take your time and be very careful.
-The boardwalk around the island can be slippery in wet weather, so again, do take care.
+The boardwalk around the island can be slippery in wet weather, so do take care

 Facilities that are open / closed

-The visitor centre and the toilets are all closed.
+Toilets open on Inner Farne.
+There are no toilets on Staple Island.
 The nearest toilet facilities can be found in the centre of Seahouses, next to the main visitor car park.

 For accessibility information please see our property access statement further down the page, and check the webpages of the individual boat operators.